JRG-Developer/MediaRSSParser/README.md

 ## License

-Like BlockRSSParser and AFNetworking, this project is available under the MIT license (see the LICENSE file for more details).
+Like `BlockRSSParser` and `AFNetworking`, this project is available under the MIT license (see the LICENSE file for more details).